Virginia city councilman set on fire in workplace attack; suspect charged with attempted murder

-Lee Vogler, 38, was flown to a North Carolina hospital after the attack investigators say stemmed from a “personal matter” that was unrelated to his politics or work as councilman, authorities said.
+Lee Vogler, 38, who has served on the Danville City Council for more than a decade, was flown to a burn unit in North Carolina following the attack.
+Police said the assailant, 29-year-old Shotsie Michael Buck Hayes, forced his way into Vogler’s office at Showcase Magazine, confronted him, then chased him outside and set him ablaze.

-The suspect, Shotsie Michael Buck Hayes of Danville, was charged with attempted first-degree murder and aggravated malicious wounding.
+Hayes was arrested at the scene on charges of attempted first-degree murder and aggravated malicious wounding.

-Police say the suspect entered Vogler’s office, where he works at a local magazine, confronted him and doused him in flammable liquid.
-Both men then left the building and the 29-year-old suspect set Vogler on fire, police said.
+Investigators stressed that the motive appeared personal and unrelated to Vogler’s work as a public official.
+Still, the assault added to growing unease over violence and harassment aimed at elected officials across the country, particularly as the boundaries blur between their public roles and private lives.

+“Lee is fighting for his life,” said Andrew Scott Brooks, publisher of the magazine.
+“There’s no excuse for violence, no matter the circumstances.”

 Vogler was taken to a burn unit at a hospital in Chapel Hill, North Carolina, and his condition wasn’t immediately known, Vogler’s father, Jack Vogler Sr., told The Associated Press.
 UNC Health declined to comment on Vogler’s condition Wednesday afternoon.

-The attack occurred at the office of Showcase Magazine, a monthly publication on southwest Virginia and North Carolina, magazine owner and publisher Andrew Scott Brooks said.
+Showcase Magazine is a monthly publication about southwest Virginia and North Carolina.
 The magazine shares a small two-story building with several other businesses in Danville.

-Brooks said there were two employees at the magazine’s office at the time.
-The other employee called Brooks and told him what happened.

-“Our door is locked,” Brooks told The Associated Press.
-“They forced their way into the office, and went to Lee.
-The next thing, Lee is running through the office covered in gasoline, yelling for our officemate to call 911.
-The guy chased him outside and set him on fire.

 It wasn’t immediately known how the suspect got through the locked door.
 A telephone message left with Danville police wasn’t immediately returned Wednesday afternoon.